deathworlders/online/content/books/deathworlders/chapter-22-warhorse-pt3-third-year.md

 "You just be glad the plumbing at the back didn't need any measuring."
 Powell told him, opening his own locker and throwing his bag into it.
 "Technical Sergeant Kovač might have enjoyed that job a little *too* much."

 There was a round of laughter, but Stevenson was suddenly looking worried.
-"So…she wasn't kidding about that thing needing to go in our butts, was she?"
+"So...she wasn't kidding about that thing needing to go in our butts, was she?"

 "Alas, she was not."
 Powell told him, shutting the locker again.